 EXER 258.
 ANATOMY & PHYSIOLOGY II.
-The purpose of this course is to introduce the student to human anatomy and physiology with emphasis on the integration of human systems during exercise.
+A continuation of the study of human anatomy and physiology with emphasis on the various body systems and how they integrate with one another.
+The effect of exercise on each system will be explored and clinical examples will be discussed.
+Laboratory exercises will include simulations using physical and computer models, as well as introductory tissue dissections.
 Two lectures and one lab per week.
-Prerequisite: Exercise Science 253 or Biology 341.
+Prerequisite: Exercise Science 253.
 Equivalent course: Biology 346 (Mammalian Physiology).
-Spring semester only, four hours.

 EXER 260.
 INDEPENDENT STUDY.
-Individual study of specialized topics in Exercise Science.
-Sophomore standing and permission of the department chair and a faculty sponsor are required.
+Individual study of specialized topics in exercise science.
+Sophomore standing, permission of the department chair, and a faculty sponsor are required.

 EXER 270.
 INDEPENDENT RESEARCH.
-An opportunity to conduct supervised research in Exercise Science.
-Sophomore standing and permission of the department chair and a faculty sponsor are required.
-Semester course, one, two or three hours.
+An opportunity to conduct supervised research in exercise science.
+Sophomore standing, permission of the department chair, and a faculty sponsor are required.

 EXER 290.
 STUDIES IN EXERCISE SCIENCE.
 A course that covers special topics related to exercise science.

 Semester course; one, two or three hours.